berneout/normally-open-closed/open.md

 ## Notices

-You must ensure that everyone who gets a copy of any part of this software from you, with or without changes, also gets the text of this license or a link to <https://TODO>.
+You must ensure that everyone who gets a copy of any part of this software from you, with or without changes, also gets the text of this license.

 ## Excuse